 The super-deduction allows any limited business to deduct the full value of qualifying assets from profits before tax.
 Rather than over several years, the full tax relief is received the same year the assets are purchased, therefore reducing your tax liability.
 This scheme will provide significantly faster tax relief for investments up to £1 million, further helping businesses expand, invest and grow.

 Corporation tax is a tax on profits only, not turnover.
 Therefore, it is only a tax on businesses that are thriving.
 Although many businesses have struggled during the rise of COVID-19, many businesses have also had a lot of support from the government over the last year, as the government’s relief measures have meant that companies haven’t had to draw from their own reserves. and there will be more businesses statistically thriving than a lot of people may realise.

 The super-deduction will end in 2023, which means companies have two years to take advantage of this scheme before the super-deduction window of opportunity slams shut.
-After March 2023, corporation tax will rise to 25%, so the government can begin to earn back some of the money that was spent during the height of the pandemic.
-In the recent Budget, Rishi Sunak explained how the increase of corporation tax is “fair and necessary” in order for businesses to contribute to the UK’s recovery due to how much support they received throughout the pandemic.
+After march 2023, corporation tax will rise to 25%, so the government can begin to earn back some of the money that was spent during the height of the pandemic.
+Rishi Sunak explained how the increase of corporation tax is “fair and necessary” in order for businesses to contribute to the UK’s recovery due to how much support they received throughout the pandemic.

-Below you can find an example of how this super-deduction can benefit your dental company.
-In this example, we take a look at the difference in tax savings when a sample dental practice invests in plant and machinery on or before 31st March 2021 compared to on or after 1st April 2021.
+Below you can find an example of how this super-deduction can benefit your dental practice.
+In this example, we take a look at the difference in tax savings when a sample dental practice invest in inventory on or before 31st March 2021 compared to on or after 1st April 2021.